 Is any surgery involved?

 The operation takes between two and four hours.
-The new kidney is usually put in on the right side of your groin/pelvic area, but it can also be transplanted on the left side.
+The transplant kidney is usually put in on the right side of your groin/pelvic area, but it can also be transplanted on the left side.
 The exact positioning varies according to the individual patient.

 The blood vessels of the donor kidney are attached to your blood supply and the ureter (the tube which connects the kidney and the bladder) is joined to your bladder.
 The operation will leave you with a small scar which will fade over time.

 A small tube called a stent is put down the ureter to ensure you can pass urine and to protect the join with your bladder.
 Once you have healed, you will need a small procedure about three months after your transplant to take the stent out.
-Your kidneys are not usually removed.
+Your own kidneys are not usually removed.

 What are the benefits of having a transplant?